 - Type of services: this typically includes security, cleaning, lift servicing.

 - Type of facilities: basic facilities usually include swimming pool, gymnasium and an event area.
-More facilities will incur more maintenance cost.
+More facilities will incur more maintenance costs.

 - Size and type of common area: the bigger the area, the more cost to clean and maintain the area.
 The cost also depends on the services needed to maintain it.
 For example, a garden with intricate landscaping and water features could cost more to maintain than a community hall of the same size.